lorduskordus/fedora-base/README.md

 > The [BlueBuild](https://blue-build.org/) project makes image building easy by allowing you to declare your modifications in yaml files using modules with an easy to understand syntax, serving as an abstraction to a classic containerfile.
 The images are built daily by default using a GitHub Action.

-These images have additional QoL changes applied on top.
-They are supposed to be 'generic'.
-All my experimenting, potentially breaking changes and heavy personalization is done on top of these images in [Fedora LK](https://github.com/lorduskordus/fedora-lk).
+The images built and provided by this repository are further customized with additional changes applied on top.

-## Images
+## Base Images

+- Generic (kinda), should not break

 ##### COSMIC
 ```